 Our assessment of capital adequacy begins with our risk appetite and risk management framework.
 This framework provides for the identification, measurement and management of material risks.
 Capital requirements are determined for actual and forecasted risk portfolios using applicable regulatory capital methodologies.
-The assessment also considers the possible impacts of approved and proposed regulatory changes to future periods.
-Key analytical frameworks including stress testing, which enable the assessment of capital adequacy versus unexpected loss, supplement our base case forecast.
+The assessment also considers the possible impacts of approved and proposed changes to regulatory capital requirements.
+Key analytical frameworks including stress testing, which enable the assessment of capital adequacy versus unexpected loss under a variety of stress scenarios, supplement our base case forecast.
 A robust governance framework supports our capital planning process.
-This process includes capital management policies and procedures that document capital adequacy metrics and limits, as well as our comprehensive capital contingency plan and the active engagement of both the legal-entity boards and senior management in oversight and decision-making.
+This process includes capital management policies and procedures that document capital adequacy metrics and limits, as well as our comprehensive capital contingency plan and the active engagement of both the legal entity boards and senior management in oversight and decision making.

 Forward-looking assessments of capital adequacy feed development of a single capital plan covering us and our banking subsidiaries that is submitted to the FRB and to the bank regulators.
-We prepare this plan in full compliance with the FRB's Capital Plan Rule and we participate annually in the FRB's horizontal capital review ("HCR") process.
+We prepare this plan in full compliance with the FRB's Capital Plan Rule and we participate annually in the FRB's horizontal capital review ("HCR"), which is the FRB's assessment of specific capital planning areas as part of their normal supervisory process.
 In addition to the stress test requirements under CCAR, we also perform semi-annual company-run stress tests required by the Dodd-Frank Act.

 The FRB may either object to our capital plan, on a quantitative basis, in whole or in part, or provide a notice of non-objection.
 If the FRB objects to our capital plan, we may not make any capital distributions other than those with respect to which the FRB has indicated its non-objection.
-On June 28, 2017, the FRB informed us that it did not object to our 2017 Capital Plan or our proposed capital actions for the period beginning July 1, 2017 and ending June 30, 2018.
+On June 28, 2018, the FRB informed us that it did not object to our 2018 Capital Plan or our proposed capital actions for the period beginning July 1, 2018 and ending June 30, 2019.

 On January 30, 2017, the FRB published a final rule that modifies the CCAR Capital Plan and stress test rules.
-Under the final rule, we continue to be classified as a large and non-complex firm; a bank holding company with total consolidated assets of at least \$50 billion but less than \$250 billion, non-bank assets of less than \$75 billion, and that is not classified as a global systematically important bank holding company under the FRB's capital rules.
-As a result of the final rule, the FRB may no longer object to our capital plans on qualitative grounds beginning with the 2017 CCAR cycles.
+Under the final rule, we continue to be classified as a large and non-complex firm; a BHC with total consolidated assets of at least \$50 billion but less than \$250 billion, non-bank assets of less than \$75 billion, and that is not classified as a global systematically important bank holding company under the FRB's capital rules.
+As a result of the final rule, the FRB may no longer object to our capital plans on qualitative grounds as of the 2017 CCAR cycle.
 The FRB's qualitative assessment of our capital planning processes is now incorporated into regular, ongoing supervisory activities, with targeted horizontal assessments of particular aspects of capital planning.
 We remain subject to the FRB's quantitative assessment of our ability to meet capital requirements under stress.
-Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters in our 1Q18 Form 10-Q for additional information related to our CCAR and stress testing process.
+Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters in our 2Q18 Form 10-Q for additional information related to our CCAR and stress testing process.